 Gen Kelsang Chokyi, Resident Teacher

-Susan is a long time practitioner of Buddhism and presents teachings with concise and immediately relevant practicality.
+Susan is a long time practitioner of Kadmapa Buddhism and meditation.
+She presents teachings with concise and immediately relevant practicality.

 Jason has always been an avid seeker of spiritual growth and has been studying Kadampa Buddhism and meditation for over ten years.
 He is a singer-songwriter and organic vegetable farmer.
 He draws on a broad spectrum of personal and professional experiences to enhance his teachings.